ayanamartins/topopatric/README.md

 2. input.in (input parameters)
 3. seed.in (should cotain one random seed for each model run)

-In addition, the file par.in is also required to run multiple parameters set in a single run.
+In addition, the file par.in is also required to run multiple parameter sets in a single run.